 Nestled on a hillside teeming with maple trees and evergreens and surrounded by seasonal gardens, the Inn at Silver Maple Farm bed and breakfast offers a lovely escape from the daily grind.
-Stroll the grounds and listen for the gently babbling brook near the south lawn.
 Find peace and quiet on our little slice of heaven, and soak in the countryside from any one of our Adirondack chairs scattered throughout the grounds.
 We have deer that visit on the north hill, an abundance of little chipmunks, and even a few rabbits and fox.
 In the evenings, you can see and hear little frogs playfully chirping in the front garden.
 Different birds make their nests all around the property, and delight us with their evening songs.
 Blue Jays and Cardinals regularly flit in and out of the ornamental trees in the front yard.

 The Inn at Silver Maple Farm is a beautiful, light-filled post and beam bed and breakfast.
 As you drive down Route 295 you will see the white rail fence lining the long driveway.
 It is illuminated with tiny white lights after dark.
 Our address is 1871 State Route 295, East Chatham, NY 12060.